xmaciek/kdegraphics-thumbnailer-dds/README.md

 # kdegraphics-thumbnailer-dds
 DDS texture thumbnailer for KDE

-At some point I got considerably annoyed that KDE does not support DDS files since forever, so here it is, thumbnailer for them, written basicly over a weekend.
+At some point I got considerably annoyed that KDE does not support DDS files since forever, so here it is.

 ### Supported formats:
 * uncompressed 24 bit & 32 bit